iotaledger/blueprints/data-marketplace/overview.md

 :::info

-The Data Market Place is **not** currently in a working state [data.iota.org](https://data.iota.org/#/).
-The update will happen in the next few weeks.
+The Data Market Place is currently **not** in a working state.
+The update will happen in the next few weeks on [data.iota.org](https://data.iota.org/#/).

 :::